Q My skin is itchy after I apply the benzoyl peroxide. Is that normal?

 Q I like to lay out in the sun in the summer.
 Is this OK?

 A Try to limit sun exposure on facial and body acne prone areas to 10-20 minutes per day if you have lighter skin and 20-30 minutes per day if you have darker skin.
 Some sun may actually be beneficial for your acne symptoms, so there is no need to avoid the sun altogether.
 However, it is important for you to avoid getting sunburnt.
 After 10-30 minutes, depending on your skin tone, do one of the following: (1) get out of the sun, (2) put on a wide brimmed hat to protect your face and/or put on clothing to protect your body, or (3) apply a sunscreen.
-The two sunscreens I recommend are Olay All Day UV Moisturizer - Sensitive Skin (SPF15, affordable) or Philosophy brand Hope In A Jar Oil-Free (SPF30, somewhat expensive).return to top
+The three sunscreens I recommend are Neutrogena Clear Face SPF 30 (my favorite, relatively affordable), Olay Complete All Day Moisturizer with Sunscreen Broad Spectrum SPF 15 – Sensitive (relatively affordable) or Philosophy Hope Oil-Free SPF 30 for Normal to Oily Skin (expensive).return to top

 Q Can I use tanning beds?